couetilc/take-home-interview_Jan-2023_apple/README.md

 input page and indicates whether the forecast is cached.

 We'll put our infrastructure together using Docker, for ease of use and so our interviewers can quickly get it running locally.
-We will need a Rails app, a PostgreSQL database, and Redis instance.
+We will use a Rails app, a PostgreSQL database, and Redis instance.
 I'll proxy requests with Caddy.
 I will store commands for project development and maintenance in an executable file "cli" at the root of the repo.